Resistor Color Code Calculator — Online Decoder

 Resistor Color Code Calculator

-Use this interactive tool to decode 4-band, 5-band, and 6-band axial resistor color codes into resistance value, tolerance, and temperature coefficient.
+Use this online resistor color code calculator to decode 4-band, 5-band, and 6-band axial resistors into resistance value, tolerance, and temperature coefficient.
+Select band colors above — results update instantly.

 How to Read Resistor Color Codes